 Due to this insects rapid reproductive rate and the widespread occurrence of pesticide-resistant strains, biological control often gives better results than insecticides on greenhouse plants.

-This involves introducing tiny parasitic wasps, Encarsia formosa, which attack the whitefly nymphs.
-The parasite is available by mail order from the suppliers of biological controls.
+This involves introducing tiny parasitoid wasps, Encarsia formosa, which prey on the whitefly scale nymphs.
+The parasitoid is available by mail order from the suppliers of biological controls.
 It is important to introduce the parasite before plants are heavily infested as it cannot give instant control.
 Parasitised nymphs turn black so it is easy to monitor the progress of the control.
 As Encarsia is killed by most insecticides, avoid spraying with products other than fatty acids, plant invigorators, plant extracts or plant oils (see below) prior to its introduction.

-The systemic neonicotinoid insecticide acetamiprid may also be used.
+- The systemic neonicotinoid insecticide acetamiprid (e.g. Bug Clear Ultra) is also available.
 Systemic insecticides are absorbed into the plant tissues and are taken up by sap-sucking insects when they feed.
 They also usually have some contact action.
 There are several formulations of one active ingredient available.
 Acetamiprid can be applied as a compost drench (e.g. Bug Clear Ultra Vine Weevil Killer) on container-grown ornamental plants only, or as a foliar spray (e.g. Bug Clear Ultra or Bug Clear Ultra Gun) on ornamental and some listed edible plants, provided the label instructions on maximum dose and harvest interval are followed

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

 Biological control suppliers (Adobe Acrobat pdf document)